MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## cardinality capping

-Cardinality capping is a configuration applied to cubes in the Aria portal, to ensure that they can be served without any degradation in performance.
+Cardinality capping is a configuration applied to cubes in the Product Insights portal, to ensure that they can be served without any degradation in performance.